Private Alfred William George Simonson

 FAMILY LIFE

 Alfred William George Simonson was born c1891 in Merimbula, son of John Peter & Phoebe (Berry) Simonson.
-He had 5 siblings and two of his brothers enlisted, Peter John Simonson & Charley Simonson.
-The Simonsons have lived in the Tweed since 1920, Peter holding the position of master of the tug boat till 1930 when he retired
+According to NSWBDM he had 5 siblings and two of his brothers enlisted, Peter John Simonson & Charley Simonson.
+The Simonsons have lived in the Tweed since 1920, Peter holding the position of master of the tug boat till 1930 when he retired.

 LIVERPOOL TRAINING CAMP